SchedMD/slurm-gcp/README.md

 ![](./img/market-screen5.png)

-2. We provide some recommended steps to verify the Slurm cluster is working as expected
+2. Provided are some recommended steps to verify the Slurm cluster is working as expected.

    * Summarize node status.